 Symptoms of allergy in your nose are due to your immune system reacting to the allergen (such as pollen or house dust mite droppings).
 Cells in the lining of your nose release histamine and other chemicals when they come into contact with the allergen.
 This causes inflammation in your nose (rhinitis) and the typical symptoms developing.

 There can be various other causes or triggers for persistent rhinitis.
 These triggers can cause a rhinitis in their own right but they can also make symptoms worse if you already have an allergic rhinitis.
 They include the following:

-- Irritation of the nose by smoke, strong smells, fumes, chemicals, changes in temperature or humidity.
+- Irritation of your nose by smoke, strong smells, fumes, chemicals, changes in temperature or humidity.

-- Hormonal changes during pregnancy and puberty, which can sometimes cause nose symptoms.
+- Hormonal changes during pregnancy and puberty, which can sometimes cause nasal symptoms.

 - If you have an overactive thyroid gland, this can also sometimes lead to rhinitis.

 - Food and drink - mainly hot, spicy food, or alcohol.
 Sensitivity to certain food colourings or preservatives may be a cause.